dmauser/azure-vpn-s2s-gcp/README.md

     - Other useful reference: [What is gcloud and How to install on Windows, macOS and Linux?](https://geekflare.com/gcloud-installation-guide/)
 - Make sure you have proper subscription and permission before you proceed to the steps below.

 Alternatively you can open respective CLI on GCP Portal or Azure Portal and run the steps below side-by-side.
-However, keep in mind some of the commands may fail because of variable parsed between both Azure and GCP CLI commands.
+However, keep in mind some of the commands may fail because of the variable parsed between both Azure and GCP CLI commands.

 :point_right: All the commands listed in this section are also included in CLI file in this repo: [deploy.azcli]()